myADLM/ADLM-2025-Data-Challenge/adlm-2025-prems/chat_api_dj/README.md

 It's set up now to have:
 - Uses `uv` to run the project and manage dependencies,
 - Asynchronous using Django and django-ninja for an API framework,
-- Uses ollama as an LLM,
+- Uses VLLM and one local huggingface model LLM and transformer needs
-- Stream responses,
+- Stream responses
-- Make tool calls (just one for now as a placeholder).

 ## Installation